 Technical expertise.
 Top sports coaches have tons of knowledge and expertise residing in their brains, built upon their accumulated experience and learning.
 They intimately understand the sports they coach and most have played their sports to a high level.
 Key point.
 Like top sports coaches, the best business and executive coaches are very knowledgeable – both experientially and theoretically – and have demonstrable track records in applying that knowledge.
 In other words, they walk the talk.
 So find a coach with high levels of technical expertise and a track record to boot.

 Strong Soft/Life skills.
 No point having tons of technical ability, but lacking the all-important soft/life skills.
 According to Wikipedia, “Soft skills is a sociological term relating to a person’s ‘EQ’ (Emotional Intelligence Quotient), the cluster of personality traits, social graces, communication, language, personal habits, friendliness, and optimism that characterize relationships with other people.” (source: Wikipedia).
-Soft skills also include an ability to influence and teach others effectively.
+Soft/life skills also include having the right mindset, and an ability to influence and teach others effectively.

-Excellent “Game Sense” trainer and teacher.
+Excellent “Game Sense” coach using blended coaching techniques.
 Super coaches understand and apply the principle of “Game Sense” to their coaching.
 Game sense is a sports coaching principle and methodology whereby coaching and training closely replicate actual game conditions.
-Key point.
-Find a coach who understands and knows how to apply the principle of “Game Sense” to learning and skill development.
+It also applies blended coaching techniques Key point.
+Find a coach who understands and knows how to apply the principle of “Game Sense” and blended coaching to learning and skill development.